 Bookshelf

 “The world is emblematic.
 Parts of speech are metaphors, because the whole of nature is a metaphor of the human mind.”

-I’ve created this section to explore convergences in literature, art, and science.
-Each discipline is likened to the nesting dolls discussed above.
-The concept of the bookshelf is equally symbolic.
-At one level, it reflects different genres, different authors and times.
-At another, it is the activity of neurons, as if imprinted on pages, a kind of record stating, “this is how I saw it.”
-And it is in this way, with our neurons firing in response to the words on pages, that we are never far from the past whenever we are close to books, even as we invent startingly new futures.
-Let’s explore the Bookshelf and write a new but ancient story–together.
+To clarify, the pages’ title, the “Bookshelf,” is somewhat obvious in meaning, and yet this common sense definition is so remarkable in its ordinariness that it must be hiding something of great significance.
+At one level, a bookshelf reflects different genres, different authors and times.
+At another, it is the activity of neurons, as if imprinted on pages, a kind of record that states, “this is how I saw it.”
+And it is in this way, with our neurons firing in response to the words on pages, that we are never far from the past whenever we are close to books, even as we invent startling new futures.
+To the Bookshelf, a new but ancient story awaits–together.

+Bookshelf